Update: Feds Sued Over California Offshore Fracking

 California Counties Push for All-Out Ban on Fracking

 June 17, 2016 – California has some of the strictest hydraulic fracturing regulations in the U.S., but some environmental groups now seek an all-out ban on the industry.
 Those groups had a victory this week in Butte County, where a ballot ban on fracking passed with over 70% of the vote, according to Politico.
 A similar ballot initiative is set for November in Monterey County, one of the state’s top 10 oil-producing regions.
 Protect Monterey County, an anti-fracking group, wants oil wells in the county to be permanently sealed, which seems likely after this week’s vote in Butte County.

 May 16, 2016 – A collective of environmental organizations has filed a lawsuit against the Environmental Protection Agency (EPA) in an attempt to get it to address the problem of wastewater resulting from the fracking process.
 The complaint seeks to impose stricter rules on the disposal of fracking wastes, outlaw the practice of dumping wastewater onto fields or roads, and tighter specifications for ponds and landfills where drilling and fracking wastes are dumped.
 The lawsuit also requests that the court set a time limit for the EPA to adopt the new regulations.

 The Class Action Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in fracking lawsuits.
 We are handling individual litigation nationwide and currently accepting new air and water contamination cases in all 50 states.

 Free Confidential Case Evaluation: Again, if you believe you were harmed by the fracking process, you should contact our law firm immediately.
-You may be entitled to a settlement by filing a suit and our lawyers can help.
+You may be entitled to compensation by filing a lawsuit and our lawyers can help.